next

 Back to overview

+Interview: Ingrid Deltenre Public Value as a benchmark for Public Service Media Quality media and quality journalism are currently under considerable pressure: due to political influence of governments, restrictive austerity measures and the ongoing digital transformation, among other things.
+How do you assess the current situation when it comes to the most important social and democratically relevant challenges related to media quality?
 In Central European democracies such as Austria, Germany, Switzerland, Italy and France, and also in Scandinavia or the UK, the main threat to quality media stems from themselves.
-Because they often believe they have to compete with the superficial online and other free media in terms of speed, dramatisation and personalisation.
-That is wrong!
-They must remember their fundamental values: Seriousness, integrity, competence and independence.
-These values make up their credibility - and credibility is the relevant currency especially today in times of fake news.
-For only if users can receive credible and relevant information will they be willing to pay for it, regardless of the distribution channel through which they use the content.
+Because they often believe they have to compete with superficial online and other free media in terms of speed, dramatization and personalization.
+That’s wrong!
+They must remember their fundamental values: Credibility, integrity, competence, and independence.
+These values make up their accountability – and this is the relevant currency – especially today in times of fake news.
+For only if users receive credible and relevant information will they be willing to pay for it, regardless of the distribution channel through which they use the content.

-The quality of public - as well as other - media can be measured well by asking their audience.
+Can Public Service Media quality be defined and evaluated at all?
+If so, which demands, or quality criteria are important for this?
+The quality of public – as well as other – media can be measured by asking their audience.
 On the one hand, this is about assessing the credibility of a medium.
 On the other hand, it is about evaluating its relevance to important socio-political issues.
-In other words: Is the voice of the public service media in question heard, and do people believe what this media says ... and shows.
-Public service media are always required to be distinguishable from commercial media.
+In other words: Is the voice of the Public Service Media in question heard, and do people believe what this media says … and shows.
+Public Service Media are always required to be distinguishable and distinctive from commercial media.

-Why is quality assurance important for public service media?
+Why is quality assurance important for Public Service Media?

 Does this result in new quality criteria?
-Does this require a European, international perspective and dimension (especially for public service media)?
+Does this require a European, international perspective and dimension (especially for Public Service Media)?

-From 2010 to 2017, she worked as Director General of the European Broadcasting Union (EBU).
+she was director of Publisuisse and Swiss Television.
+From 2010 to 2017, she was Director General of the European Broadcasting Union (EBU).